Sigmmma/c20/src/content/h1/engine/developer-console/readme.md

 The **developer console** is a text-based interface accessible within [Sapien][h1a-sapien], in H1CE if enabled, and in the [H1A standalone build][h1a-standalone-build].
-It allows you to enter commands and [Halo Script][scripting] in order to visually troubleshoot and test level content and game systems like the [renderer][], [physics engine][physics-engine], and [AI][].
+It allows you to enter "commands" and [Halo Script][scripting] in order to visually troubleshoot and test level content and game systems like the [renderer][], [physics engine][physics-engine], and [AI][].

-Not all commands are available in all contexts -- for example, the `radiosity_*` commands used to build lightmaps can only be found in Sapien.
+Not all functions and globals are available in all contexts -- for example, the `radiosity_*` commands used to build lightmaps can only be found in Sapien.
 Others may be present in the command list, but only have an effect in Sapien or the H1A standalone build.

 # Usage
 The console is opened and closed with the <kbd>~</kbd> (tilde) key, usually found above <kbd>Tab</kbd> on a US keyboard.
 The console is enabled in [Sapien][h1a-sapien] and [H1A standalone][h1a-standalone-build], but to use the console in H1CE you must either launch the game with the `-console` [argument][arguments#other] (and optionally `-devmode` to access cheat commands, which will disable multiplayer) or use a mod like [Chimera][] which can enable these features for you while retaining multiplayer functionality.
 For Sapien, ensure the _Game window_ is focused first.